claudiojar/Project-4---TiePie-Python-Routines/README.md

 ## Special dependencies

 ### All scripts
-All scripts depend on the `libtiepie` SDK provided for free at : [LibTiePie](https://www.tiepie.com/en/libtiepie-sdk).
+All scripts depend on the `libtiepie` SDK provided for free at : [LibTiePie SDK](https://www.tiepie.com/en/libtiepie-sdk).

 #### Installation

-Before using the LibTiePie SDK it is required to install the drivers found at : https://www.tiepie.com/en/download
+Before using the LibTiePie SDK it is required to install the drivers found [here](https://www.tiepie.com/en/download).

+**For Linux**, follow the installation instructions available [here](https://www.tiepie.com/en/download/linux#source-ubuntu).

+We recommend using the package available [here](https://www.tiepie.com/en/download/linux#source-ubuntu) rather than manually installing.

 After installing the drivers follow the Python installation found [here](https://www.tiepie.com/en/libtiepie-sdk/python).